 - Less myelotoxicity.
-In preclinical studies, lerociclib has demonstrated less myelotoxicity than Ibrance, but equivalent antitumor efficacy.
+In preclinical studies, lerociclib has demonstrated less myelotoxicity than palbociclib, but equivalent anti-tumor efficacy.
 We believe this is due to the inherently different PK properties of lerociclib. - Potential for continuous daily dosing.
-Patients on Ibrance and Kisqali can only be given the drug on a 21 days-on, followed by 7 days-off, schedule.
+Patients on palbociclib and ribociclib can only be given the drug on a 21 days-on, followed by 7 days-off, schedule.
 Even with this dosing holiday, dose-delays and dose reductions due to persistent neutropenia are common.
 Our preclinical data and clinical data to date with lerociclib support the potential for continuous daily dosing with less dose-limiting neutropenia. - Improved cardiovascular and liver safety.
-Lerociclib has not shown any of the QT prolongation issues (seen with Kisqali) and liver injury (seen with Kisqali and Verzenio). - Improved tolerability profile.
-We have designed lerociclib to be selective for CDK4/6, which we believe will have an improved tolerability profile - Greater potential for combination therapies.
+Lerociclib has not shown any of the QT prolongation issues (seen with ribociclib) and liver injury (seen with ribociclib and abemaciclib). - Improved tolerability profile.
+We have designed lerociclib to be selective for CDK4/6, which we believe will have an improved tolerability profile. - Greater potential for combination therapies.
 We believe that lerociclib's safety profile may enable it to be combined more easily with other therapies.
 Lerociclib, to our knowledge, is the only selective CDK4/6 inhibitor in development that is not currently owned by a large pharmaceutical company.
 We believe that other pharmaceutical and biotech companies with targeted therapies may want to test a combination of their therapies with lerociclib.
-Accordingly, we believe we are in a strong position to explore collaborative arrangements with these companies.
+Accordingly, we are exploring partnership opportunities with these companies.